-Joe Bierwirth concentrates his practice in the areas of probate, trust, real property, and business litigation.
-He also works with individuals and families on estate planning and probate matters.
+Joe Bierwirth is the chair of the Litigation Practice Group at Hemenway & Barnes.
+He concentrates his practice in the areas of probate, trust, real property, and business litigation.
+He also provides counsel to individuals and families on estate planning and probate matters, and serves as a trustee of private and charitable trusts.

 He has substantial experience representing trust and estate fiduciaries and beneficiaries in court proceedings and contested matters.
-Joe has successfully tried cases in various courts and is often called upon to serve as a court-appointed guardian ad litem.
+Joe has successfully tried cases in various courts and is often asked to serve as a fiduciary, guardian ad litem or mediator in contested matters.
 His practice also includes the general representation of family businesses and nonprofit entities.
+Joe is a Senior Vice President of Hemenway Trust Company, a New Hampshire based private fiduciary firm.

 Prior to joining Hemenway & Barnes, Joe served as a judicial law clerk to the Hon.
 W. Arthur Garrity, Jr. of the United States District Court for the District of Massachusetts.
 Joe has been a partner of the firm since 2006.